-We aim to provide a progressive and enjoyable PE curriculum that meets the needs of pupils from Reception to Year 6, that allows pupils to experience a range of activities that help them to develop their health, fitness and wellbeing.
-The curriculum aims to inspire all pupils to succeed and excel in competitive sport and other physically-demanding activities.
+We provide a progressive and enjoyable PE curriculum that meets the needs of pupils from Reception to Year 6 and allows pupils to experience a range of activities that help them to develop their health, fitness and wellbeing.
+The curriculum inspires all pupils to succeed and excel in competitive sport and other physically-demanding activities.
 It provides opportunities for pupils to become physically confident in a way which supports their health and fitness.
 As well as weekly PE lessons, pupils are encouraged to keep active at break times by engaging with activities such as ‘Mile-a-day’, Key Stage 2 circuits, Key Stage 1 Yoga and Anomoly board activities.
-We also offer a whole school day each month that focusses on physical or mental well-being.
-The curriculum is further enhanced by participation in numerous sporting tournaments with other schools in the area, inter and intra class competitions, as well as after school clubs.
+We also offer a whole school day each half term that focusses on physical and mental well-being.
+The curriculum is further enhanced by participation in sporting tournaments with other schools in the area, inter and intra class competitions, as well as after school clubs.
 We offer clubs that allow pupils to experience a diverse range of sporting activities, that they may not otherwise have opportunities with which to engage.

 Pupils are regularly reminded about what it means to be a ‘good sport’ and we provide them with opportunities to compete in sport and other activities which build character and help to embed values such as fairness, respect and teamwork, principles we have identified as areas of development for our pupils.

-Children are taught by both teaching staff and professional sports coaches from Reception to Year 6.
-We follow the guidelines set by the National Curriculum and this is mapped out in broad and balanced blocks using the Wirral Scheme of Work for PE, to ensure that we offer a range of activities that allow each child to feel challenged and offer opportunities to progress further.
-Our whole school curriculum overview, maps out the links to key areas of the National Curriculum and identifies professional sports people who embody sporting traits such as confidence, resilience, courage and ambition.
+Children are taught by both teaching staff and professional sports coaches from Reception to Year 6., to ensure that we offer a range of activities that allow each child to feel challenged and offer opportunities to progress further.
+Our whole school curriculum overview maps out the links to key areas of the National Curriculum and identifies professional sports people who embody sporting traits such as confidence, resilience, courage and ambition.
 Pupils are encouraged to discuss what makes these individuals so successful in their chosen field.
 Through this we hope to inspire our pupils to aim high and follow their ambitions, developing perseverance, grit and determination whilst developing their own personal goals, ambitions and leadership skills.
 Our aim is that through PE all children will develop skilful use of the body, the ability to remember, repeat and refine actions and to perform them with increasing agility, balance and co-ordination.